GoogleCloudPlatform/community/tutorials/setting-up-an-android-development-environment-on-compute-engine/index.md

 1. Make a boot disk

-To spin up a Compute Engine Instance you need to create a boot disk.
+To start up a Compute Engine instance, you need to create a boot disk.
 So here's how you would do this in `gcloud`.

 ```sh
 gcloud compute disks create disk1 --image-project debian-cloud --image-family debian-9 --size 100 --zone us-central1-b